Suped

 Main causes

-1. Fixed receiver cap: Some receiving gateways accept only a small number of simultaneous connections per sending IP or per provider.
-B2B custom MX systems and hosted security gateways often have stricter caps than consumer mailbox providers.
+1. Fixed server cap: Some submission relays and receiving gateways accept only a small number of simultaneous connections per account, sending IP, or provider.

-2. Reputation based cap: A receiver can reduce concurrency for a sending IP when it sees complaint risk, unknown recipients, previous connection errors, odd traffic spikes, or a shared pool with uneven behavior.
+2. Reputation-based cap: A receiver can reduce concurrency for a sending IP when it sees complaint risk, unknown recipients, previous connection errors, unusual traffic spikes, or uneven behavior on a shared pool.

-3. Shared pool pressure: On a shared ESP pool, other senders can consume the connection budget or create reputation drag.
-Your own transactional stream can look clean and still inherit the pool's current limits.
+3. Shared-pool pressure: On a shared ESP pool, other senders can add traffic to the same destination or weaken the pool's reputation.
+A clean transactional stream can still inherit the pool's current limits.

-4. Aggressive batching: A queue that opens too many sessions to the same destination at once will hit limits even when the messages are legitimate and authenticated.
+4. Aggressive batching: A queue or application that opens too many sessions to the same server at once will hit limits even when the messages are legitimate and authenticated.

 A flowchart showing how to handle a 4.7.0 concurrent connection deferral.